solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 ![diagram1](/assets/img/blog/colors-in-context-img/diagram1.png)

-In the above figure, lets say for cluster $$k$$  we obtained a vector representation
+In the above figure, let's say for cluster $$k$$  we obtained a vector representation
 $$v_k$$.
 Let $$c_i$$ be the medoid color and we arbitrarily associate $$v_k$$ to that point.
 Then, we need to find a way to obtain a vector to all the other $c_j$ members of the cluster, taking into account $$v_k$$ as reference.
 A natural way to proceed would be to use the distance  $$d_{ij}$$ between $$c_i$$ and